-27 Producers may use the APIQ Environmental Management Plan (EMP) Template found on the APIQ website to develop a Plan or other EMP templates provided they cover the minimum requirement of the APIQ EMP template.
+26 Producers may use the APIQ Environmental Management Plan (EMP) Template found on the APIQ ✓[®] website to develop a Plan or other EMP templates provided they cover the minimum requirement of the APIQ EMP template.
 EMPs may be completed by the producer or any representative the producer deems suitably qualified and experienced.

-28 Disclaimer: Compliance to standard 6.1B does not remove a producer's responsibility to comply with local government requirements.
+27 Disclaimer: Compliance to standard 6.1B does not remove a producer's responsibility to comply with local government requirements.

-Standard 6.3 Management of Environmental Impacts for Pigs Outdoors Where pigs are kept outdoors, environmental management is undertaken according to the requirements of the APL National Environmental Guidelines for Piggeries (NEGP) and the National Environmental Guidelines for Rotational Outdoor Piggeries (NEGROP), as contained in the current version of the APIQ Standards (numbers 6.3.1-6.3.4 inclusive).
-6.3.1 Soil Sampling and analysis of soils must be done Monitoring Standard Within two (2) months of initial APIQ Before pigs move onto a new land area unless that land has been tested in the past 24 months; At the end of any 24 month period in which pigs are stocked on an area for any length of time; In accordance with the conditions of a licence, approval, or consent that requires specific soil monitoring, or in accordance with sampling depths and analysis parameters in the National Environmental Guidelines for Rotational Outdoor Piggeries; AND By collecting samples from the expected nutrient-rich area of each block of paddocks.

-Yes No Licence Agreement (stipulating soil testing requirements)

-Yes No Paddock Records/Piggery Map/Plan/Dated Photos/Soil Sample Analysis/Agronomist Reports
+Standard 6.3 Management of Environmental Impacts for Pigs Outdoors Where pigs are kept outdoors, environmental management is undertaken according to the requirements of the APL National Environmental Guidelines for Piggeries (NEGP) and the National Environmental Guidelines for Rotational Outdoor Piggeries (NEGROP), as contained in the current version of the APIQ \checkmark° Standards (numbers 6.3.1-6.3.4 inclusive).
+6.3.1 Soil Monitoring Standard Ionitoring \bullet Within two (2) months of initial APIQ \checkmark [®] Certification for the paddocks • Before pigs mo in the past 24 ew land area unless that land has been tested At the end of any 24 month period in which pigs are stocked on an are for any length of time; In accordance with the conditions of a licence, approval, or consent the conditions of a licence approval. requires specific soil monitoring, or in accordance with sampling depths and analysis parameters in the National Environmental Guidelines for Rotational Outdoor Piggeries; AND • By collecting sa of paddocks. ampie STION the expected nutrient-rich area of each block ice that requires you Yes No Licence Agreement (stipulating soil testing requirements) to take soil tests? - If yes, have yo sampling requ agreement?
+Yes No Paddock Records/Piggery Map/Plan/Dated Photos/Soil Sample Analysis/Agronomist Reports - If No, complet e A, B and C below.
+Have you taken s oil samples: Yes No - ected nutrient-rich lock of paddocks?
+Yes No How many hol each sample? les did you use for Yes No Number: How many sar for each block nples did you take ?
+Yes No Number: B. When did/do you u take soil samples?
+Paddock Records/Pig Management Manual/ SOPs/Diary Dates: C. What depths did sample? you use for each Paddock Records/ Pig Management Manual/ SOPs/Diary Depths:

-Yes No

-Yes No

-Yes No Number:

-Yes No Number:

-Paddock Records/ Pig Management Manual/ SOPs/Diary

-Dates:

-Paddock Records/ Pig Management Manual/ SOPs/Diary Depths:

-Yes Yes Yes Yes No Yes No Yes No Yes No

-6.3.2 Nutrient Management Standard

-Before initial APIQ $\sqrt{}^{\circ}$ Certification and before the commencement of a pig phase on a new land area the results of soil testing show that soil nutrients are at suitable levels for the area to be used for pig production; AND

-The results of soil testing undertaken at the end of any 24-month period that includes a pig phase show that soil nutrients are at suitable levels for the area to be used for ongoing or subsequent pig phases.
+6.3.2 Nutrient Management Standard Before initial APIQè Certification and before the commencement of a pig phase on a new land area the results of soil testing show that soil nutrients are at suitable levels for the area to be used for pig production; AND The results of soil testing undertaken at the end of any 24-month period that includes a pig phase show that soil nutrients are at suitable levels for the area to be used for ongoing or subsequent pig phases.